-2. Follow a recipe to bake a bread roll Why?
+3. Follow a recipe to bake a bread roll Why?
 We want to instil a love of cooking in our children whilst developing the ability to work independently and follow instructions in sequential order.
-First milestone: with adult support, children mix different ingredients, including; sand and water, and flour and water to make simple playdough.
+First milestone : With adult support, children mix different ingredients, including; sand and water, and flour and water to make simple playdough.
 They use the following tools; wooden spoons, sieves, scoop, rolling pins, cookie cutters and knives.
-They follow simple recipes in areas such as the mud kitchen.
-As children take part in these activities, they become more precise in using scoops (filling the scoop carefully to the top); they count the scoops as they tip them out; they use a wide range of different-sized buckets, tins and other containers.
+Children use a wide range of different-sized buckets, tins and other containers.
+With adult support, children have opportunities to mix two or more substances together and observe the changes they see.
 Children become confident in using tools at the snack table to prepare their own snack e.g. spreading butter on toast.
 Component Mix 2 or more substances together using tools.
-Second milestone: in a small group, children follow the steps in making a chapatti with an adult.
-The adult draws children's attention to the recipe card.
-With adult help, children use measures (teaspoon, tablespoon, cup etc) and tip in the ingredients.
+Second milestone : In a small group, the adult uses a recipe card and draws children's attention to the use of measures (teaspoon, tablespoon, cup etc) in particular focussing on capacity, volume and quantity i.e. how large the container is, whether the measure is full, half full, empty, and how many are required.
+As children take part in these activities, they become more precise in using scoops (filling the scoop carefully to the top); sometimes with adult help they count the scoops as they tip them out.
+Component Follow all the steps on the recipe card with support.
+Third milestone : In a small group, children follow the steps in making dough with an adult.
+Children use measures (teaspoon, tablespoon, cup etc) and tip in the ingredients.
 With adult help, they knead the flour until it becomes soft and cover it.
-With adult help, they roll the dough into small balls and flatten.
-They help to cook these and reflect on the process.
-As children become more used to cooking, the adult reduces their support for the group.
-Children also mix other substances together carefully, with adult guidance, e.g. mixing water and powder paint.
-Component Follow all the steps in the recipe card with support.
-Third milestone : in small group cooking activities, children follow the steps in making a bread roll with an adult.
-They independently fill measures carefully to the top (teaspoon, tablespoon, cup etc).
-They recognise the numerals in the recipe card.
-When they count out quantities (e.g., 3 teaspoons of salt) they say the numbers in the correct order (1-2-3) and they know the last number they say (3) is the total number of spoonfuls they have added.
-As children become more independent, there is minimal adult support as they follow recipe cards and follow paint-mixing cards.
+They roll the dough into small balls and flatten.
+They reflect on the process and observe the changes once cooked.
+As children become more used to cooking, the adult reduces their support for the group as they follow recipe cards.
 Component Fill measures accurately to the top.
-Final milestone : (Composite) children for They measure ingredients, mix them and creaters. mixture onto a greased proof try ready to be • • • Vocabulary: recine predict instructions coguence measure
+Final milestone : (Composite) In small group cooking activities, children follow the steps in making a bread roll with an adult, filling measures carefully to the top (teaspoon, tablespoon, cup etc).
+They recognise the numerals on the recipe card.
+When they count out quantities (e.g., 3 teaspoons of salt) they say the numbers in the correct order (1-2-3) and they know the last teaspoons of salt) they say the numbers in the correct order (1-2-3) and they know the last number they say (3) is the total number of spoonfuls they have added.

-Vocabulary: recipe, predict, instructions, sequence, measure
+Vocabulary: recipe, smell, instructions, ingredients, measure, full, empty.